2006

 ● 12-5-2006: Brian Gould’s birthday-party dinner.

 ● 12-6-2006: To one who asserts that belief in God is necessary for morality, put these questions: Can a nonbeliever feel impelled by conscience?
 If not, why not?
 (Of course, such denial would be ridiculous—why can a religious believer feel impelled by conscience, but a nonbeliever can’t?)
 If so, why is following a perceived command of God moral, but following one’s conscience, without belief in God, not moral? . . .
 Person A gives to charity because he feels morally compelled to help other men.
-Person B gives to charity because he feels morally compelled to do what God wants him to do, and he believes that God wants him to help other men.
+Person B gives to charity because he feels morally compelled to do what God wants him to do (or because he wants to avoid God’s punishment or to get God’s reward), and he believes that God wants him to help other men.
 Is B’s charitable giving morally superior to A’s?
 If so, why?

 ● 12-10-2006: I think that, when people speak (longingly) of living forever, they neglect to consider the situation in which they might so live.